antoinebaron/antoinebaron/README.md

 ## Hey! 👋
-I'm Antoine, I code all kind of stuff.
-My favorite ?
-Building bots to automate my everyday work.
+Hi, I'm Antoine!
+I love coding all sorts of projects, but my true passion lies in building bots that automate and streamline my daily tasks.

 ## Skills
 - 👨‍💻 PHP, JavaScript